mitsuhiko/systemfd/README.md

 $ systemfd --no-pid -s http::5000 -- cargo watch -x run
 ```

-The `--no-pid` flag disables passing the `LISTEN_PID` variable.
-This makes `listenfd` skip
+The `--no-pid` flag disables passing the `LISTEN_PID` variable on unix (it has no effect
-the pid check which would fail with `cargo watch` otherwise.
-To see how to
+on Windows).
+This makes `listenfd` skip the pid check which would fail with
-implement a server ready for systemfd see below.
+`cargo watch` otherwise.
+To see how to implement a server ready for systemfd
+see below.

 *This program was inspired by [catflap](https://github.com/passcod/catflap) but follows
 systemd semantics and supports multiple sockets.*